 Vinegar is an amazing household staple.
-The humble product cleans and sanitizes without harsh chemicals — and that’s in addition to all its uses in preparing food.
+The humble product cleans and sanitizes without harsh chemicals — and that’s in addition to all of its uses in preparing food.

 Following are some of the handiest uses for vinegar to get you started.
 Note that unless otherwise specified, “vinegar” means white vinegar.

 Vinegar excels at cutting through grime partly because it’s acidic.
 In fact, vinegar is basically diluted acetic acid.

 So, use caution with such surfaces.
 Test vinegar on a small area first or consult the surface manufacturer as to what type of cleaner it recommends.

 On other bathroom surfaces, though, here are six ways to put vinegar to work:

 - Clean sinks and bathtubs: Scrub with full-strength vinegar.
 Then, rinse well.

 - Bust soap scum: Spray a 50/50 mix of vinegar and Dawn dish detergent on the tub, wait a couple of minutes and wipe.
 Rinse thoroughly.

 - De-gunk showerheads: Is mineral buildup impeding the water flow?
-Fill a sturdy plastic bag with vinegar, rubber-band it to the showerhead and let it soak, as we detail in “7 Tricks to Cleaning Your Bathroom in Minutes.”
+Fill a sturdy plastic bag with vinegar, rubber-band it to the showerhead and let it soak, as we detail in “7 Tricks to Cleaning Your Bathroom Faster.”

 - Shine fixtures: Use vinegar on a soft cloth — a piece of worn-out bedsheet or an old T-shirt works well — to wipe away soap scum.

 - Clean shower-door tracks: Carefully fill the tracks with vinegar.
 Then, scrub with an old toothbrush.

-Vinegar is probably most useful by far in the kitchen.
+Vinegar is probably by far the most useful in the kitchen.
 Here are some of the many ways it can stand in for more-expensive household products in the heart of the home: